s-gupta/v-coco/README.md

     ```

 ### Using the dataset
-An IPython notebook, illustrating how to use the annotations in the dataset is available in ```V-COCO.ipynb```
+1. An IPython notebook, illustrating how to use the annotations in the dataset is available in ```V-COCO.ipynb```
+2. The current release of the dataset includes annotations as indicated in Table 1 in the paper.
+We are collecting role annotations for the 6 categories (that are missing) and will make them public shortly.